angeloocana/angeloocana/src/pages/blog/redux-saga/making-async-reasonable-with-redux-saga.en.md

 - What is Yield?

-- Callbacks x Promises x Yield
+- Callbacks vs. Promises vs. Yield

 - Effects